 Football is often considered to be a young man’s game.
-But the performance of age-less players like Cristiano Ronaldo and Luka Modric, whose performances in the Qatar World has questioned our sensibilities of age and declining footballing abilities.
+But the performance of age-less players like Cristiano Ronaldo and Luka Modric, whose outings in the Qatar World have questioned our sensibilities of age and declining footballing abilities.

 Here we look at the youngest and oldest players and squads from the Qatar World Cup.

 Uruguay’s Diego Godin became the oldest player from the country to feature in a FIFA World Cup.
 At 36 years and 281 days, Godin broke the record of Obdulio Varela.